webqit/quantum-js/README.md

 ### Example 2: *Pure Computations*

 Even outside of UI code, we often still need to write reactive logic!
-Now, what if we could simply write "Stateful" logic?
+Now, what if we could simply write "Quantum" logic?

 In this example, we demonstrate a simple way to implement something like the [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) API - where you have many interdependent properties!